stjude-rust-labs/sprocket/crates/.github/pull_request_template.md

 - [ ] You have added the rule as an entry within `RULES.md`.
 - [ ] You have added the rule to the `rules()` function in `wdl-lint/src/lib.rs`.
-- [ ] You have added a test cases in `wdl-lint/tests/lints` that covers every possible diagnostic emitted for the rule within the file where the rule
+- [ ] You have added a test case in `wdl-lint/tests/lints` that covers every possible diagnostic emitted for the rule within the file where the rule is implemented.
-      is implemented.
 - [ ] You have run `wdl-gauntlet --refresh` to ensure that there are no unintended changes to the baseline configuration file (`Gauntlet.toml`).